Quick Verdict

 What causes dry skin?

-A compromised moisture barrier that loses water faster than it's replaced.
-Contributing factors: genetics, low humidity, hot showers, harsh cleansers, aging, and certain medications.
-The fix is barrier repair (ceramides) plus humectants (hyaluronic acid) to draw moisture in.
+A moisture barrier that loses water faster than it is replaced.
+Contributing factors include genetics, low humidity, hot showers, harsh cleansers, aging, and certain medications.
+A practical routine uses ceramides and richer moisturizers for barrier support plus humectants like hyaluronic acid to draw moisture in.

 What ingredients are best for dry skin?

-Ceramides (barrier repair), hyaluronic acid (draws moisture in), glycerin (humectant), shea butter and squalane (lock moisture in), and niacinamide (supports ceramide production).
-Avoid: drying alcohols, fragrance, SLS in cleansers.
+Ceramides (barrier support), hyaluronic acid (draws moisture in), glycerin (humectant), shea butter and squalane (lock moisture in), and niacinamide (supports a healthier-feeling barrier).
+Avoid drying alcohols, fragrance if reactive, and SLS in cleansers.

 What is the best moisturizer for very dry skin?

 CeraVe Moisturizing Cream for a fragrance-free ceramide base.
 Vanicream for extremely sensitive or reactive dry skin.
 First Aid Beauty Ultra Repair Cream for intensive dry patch treatment.
-All three are dermatologist-recommended.
+All three are fragrance-free or sensitive-skin-friendly options.

 Can dry skin use retinol?

-Yes, with the sandwich method: apply a thin layer of HA serum first, apply retinol, then immediately seal with ceramide moisturizer.
+Often, but go slowly: apply a thin layer of HA serum first, apply retinol, then seal with a ceramide moisturizer.
 Start at the lowest concentration and use 2-3x per week.
-CeraVe's encapsulated retinol is the most tolerable format for dry skin.
+Stop if burning or peeling persists, and avoid retinoids during pregnancy or nursing unless your clinician clears them.

 Should dry skin use SPF?

 Yes -- daily.
-UV exposure damages the barrier and worsens dry skin over time.
+UV exposure can make dryness and sensitivity feel worse over time.
 Choose a hydrating mineral SPF (EltaMD UV Clear or Elements) and avoid matte or oil-control formulas designed for oily skin.